mokunet

 Above the technical standards sits the framework that routes everything: the UN Sustainable Development Goals.

-Hawai'i aligns the 17 UN SDGs with the State Planning Act, the Hawai'i 2050 Sustainability Plan, and the Aloha+ Challenge.
-Each SDG code — sdg2, sdg6, sdg13, and so on — routes programs and projects into the right district workflows, controlling which data flows where.
-The SDGs are how a community goal becomes a concrete, place-resolved workflow on the spatial backbone.
+Hawaiʻi aligns the 17 UN SDGs with the State Planning Act, the Hawaiʻi 2050 Sustainability Plan, and the Aloha+ Challenge.
+Each goal — clean water, climate action, life on land, and so on — routes programs and projects into the right work for a district, guiding which data flows where.
+The SDGs are how a community goal becomes a concrete, place-based plan on the shared map.

 Standards are how Mokunet stays accountable: a claim about sustainability, records integrity, or supply-chain provenance traces back to a published specification rather than an internal convention.
 See how the buildingSMART IDS standard plays out for real facilities, or how supply-chain governance uses GS1.